-AT&T talks Watson speech recognition tech, other networked projects aimed at improving your lifeAlex Wagner - Deputy Managing Editor, News Desk
+AT&T talks Watson speech recognition tech, other networked projects aimed at improving your lifeAlex Wagner - Editorial Director of News and Content

 AT&T today announced that it had extended its 4G LTE network to a few new markets in the Midwest, but that's not the only network-related news that the carrier made today.
 John Donovan, who is AT&T's senior executive vice president of technology and network operations, took to the company's Innovation Space blog today to discuss how AT&T gathered researchers and engineers in New York today to show what's possible when Living the Networked Life.
 The projects take advantage of AT&T's network to help improve lives and include things like NFC, AT&T Translator and AT&T Watson Speech Recognition API.
 AT&T also revealed that it will be sharing AT&T Watson Speech Recognition APIs with developers so that they can incorporate the tech's capabilities into their own products.